-	- Do you have children or pets or are you planning to within the next eight years?
+Do you have children or pets or are you planning to in the near future?

 Easy enough, right?
 Your new mattress size should be long enough to accommodate the tallest person who will be sleeping in it.
 Your new bed should also be wide enough for you to fold your arms behind your head without having them fall over the edge of the mattress — this ensures you will be able to execute your sleep gymnastics routine.
 It’s important to keep in mind that the bed you need today may not be the one you’ll need tomorrow, when little ones — or furry ones — want to join you for some snuggle time.

 If you’re planning on moving into a larger bedroom space, then upgrading your mattress size may be the right move.
 Alternatively, if you’re staying in a smaller bedroom space, think through selecting a bed that fits the room and offers enough space to move around.

 Once you’ve thought through all of this, let’s take your answers and try to match them up against the form and function of the full suite of mattress sizes.

 Twin Size Mattresses